Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 - Cross-border transfer policies enforce jurisdiction-specific rules

-- Approval workflows route high-risk transfers for compliance review
+- Approval workflows route high-risk transfers for evidence review

 Common DeFi agent policies